benmesander/rvint/README.md

 - 64-bit by 64-bit signed and unsigned division with 64-bit result and remainder.

 ### On both
-- Fast division of 32-bit unsigneds by three
+- Fast division of 32-bit or 64-bit unsigneds by three (see `div3u`)

 ## Multiplication